Aiyyaa (soundtrack)

 Aiyyaa is the soundtrack album to the 2012 film of the same name directed by Sachin Kundalkar starring Prithviraj Sukumaran and Rani Mukerji.
-The film's musical score and soundtrack were composed by Amit Trivedi with lyrics written by Amitabh Bhattacharya.
+The film's musical score and soundtrack was composed by Amit Trivedi with lyrics written by Amitabh Bhattacharya.
 The album was released under the T-Series label on 21 September 2012 to positive reviews from critics, with "Dreamum Wakeupum" being one of the popular songs from the album.

 Development

 Amit Trivedi composed the film's soundtrack and musical score.
 The film's music emphasized on Marathi music and flavour, as the story is set in Maharashtra.
 The song "Aga Bai" and "Sava Dollar", respectively sung by Sunidhi Chauhan and Monali Thakur, had strong influences on lavani.
 Trivedi associated with an elderly woman, who was a sarod player, to record that instrument, but found it difficult to play the song as the lyrics were filled with innuendos.
 He would only complete the sarod recital after recording the vocals for the song.

 "What To Do Auwai?" is a song which he described it as "eccentric as Emosonal Atyachaar" and had vocals by Sneha Khanwalkar and Amitabh Bhattacharya; the song emphasizes various styles ranging from fusion to classical, and had barks of dog mouthed by a human, as backing vocals.
 "Dreamum Wakeupum" was considered an unusual song for Trivedi, as he wanted a South Indian flavor to the song.
 Trivedi further insisted the singer Sowmya Raoh to be more subtle and have fun while singing.

-Initially, it received criticism from a section of audience, as it believed to being mocked South Indians, and added "I haven't come across anyone who didn't find the song humourous.
+Initially, it received criticism from a section of audience, as it believed to being mocked South Indians, and added "I haven't come across anyone who didn't find the song humorous.
 It wasn't meant to offend anyone.
 Besides, adding 'mum' to words is basically a Malayalam trait, not necessarily Tamil.
 The underlying idea was to Sanskritise the lyrics."
 Rani Mukerji also defended the song, calling it as a tribute to South films of the 1980s.